 - Student Discipline Committee

-One Sixth Former, one Sixth Form alternate, one Fifth Former, one Fourth Former, and two monitors serve along with two faculty representatives on the Student Discipline Committee.
+One VI Former, one VI Form alternate, one V Former, one IV Former, and two monitors serve along with two faculty representatives on the Student Discipline Committee.

 - Student Activities Committee